FAIRmat-NFDI/nomad-docs/docs/reference/code_guidelines.md

-For all functionality that is exposed to clients (APIs, CLI, schema base classes and annotations, UI functionality), you must consider to add explanations, tutorials, and examples to the documentation system (i.e. the `docs` folder).
+For all functionality that is exposed to clients (APIs, CLI, schema base classes and annotations, UI functionality), you must consider to add explanations, tutorials, and examples to [the documentation system](https://github.com/FAIRmat-NFDI/nomad-docs){:target="_blank"}.
 This is built with [mkdocs](https://www.mkdocs.org/){:target="_blank"} and published as part of each NOMAD installation.
-Also mind `nomad/mkdocs.py` and `mkdocs.yaml` and have a look at used plugins and extra functions, e.g. this includes generation of Markdown from `examples` or Pydantic models.
+Additionally, you can refer to the `src/nomad_docs` folder to see how the documentation is generated, and to the `mkdocs.yaml` file to understand its structure.

 To document Python functions and classes, use Google [docstrings](https://github.com/NilsJPWerner/autoDocstring/blob/HEAD/docs/google.md){:target="_blank"}.